vikash-saini-maruti/E-Shop_WebApp_Django_Python/Eshop-main/README.md

    pip install -r requirements.txt

-   >>Note
+  Note :-

    If any library still gives an error, install it manually by running:
    ```
     pip install examplelibrary